 Example Footnote Disclosure

-The American Institute of Certified Public Accountants’ Health Care Entities Revenue Recognition Task Force exposed an example footnote disclosure on June 1, 2017.
-It hasn't been finalized or published, but still provides helpful guidance to hospitals implementing the new standards.
+The American Institute of Certified Public Accountants’ Health Care Entities Revenue Recognition Task Force has included an example footnote disclosure in the Revenue Recognition Guide which provides helpful guidance to hospitals implementing the new standards.

 The new standard represents a significant change in how hospitals must recognize and disclose revenue from customer contracts.
 In doing so, the additional disclosures require the accumulation of data and a level of detail that hospitals may not be tracking currently.